 Physical Sibling Abuse:

 This type of abuse is rarely reported, it is often seen as sibling rivalry.
 Physical abuse by a partner/husband/wife is seen as serious but physical abuse between siblings can be minimized and ignored.
 This type of abuse can also involve sexual abuse.

 Tension and problems within the family can isolate children and leave victims of sibling abuse feeling scared, alone, and helpless.
 The older and bigger sibling can start off with small things such as hitting, kicking, and pushing, but this can escalate to serious violence, and physical injury.
 Witnessing family violence is also traumatic to children.

 Sometimes the seriousness of physical violence has been treated differently according to gender.
-A female child who slaps/hits their younger sibling, may be seen as just having a bad day, whereas an older brother slapping or hitting a younger sibling may be seen as having an anger problem, or this offence may be laughed off as “boys will be boys.”
+A female child who slaps/hits their younger sibling may be seen as just having a bad day, whereas an older brother slapping or hitting a younger sibling may be seen as having an anger problem, or this offense may be laughed off as “boys will be boys.”

 Here is what one survivor said about their abuse: